Ultra-endurance nutrition

 Point 1

-Set warning signals before loss of control.
+Define warning signals before losing control.

 Point 2

-Provide very digestible fallback formats.
+Prepare very easy-to-digest fallback formats.

 Point 3